Back to Blog

 Here are four alert rules that cover 90% of webhook failure modes:

-• Success rate drop: any endpoint falls below 90% success over a 15-minute window.
-Severity: warning.
-Below 70%: severity critical.
+• Any endpoint drops below 90% success over a 15-minute window.
+That is a warning.
+Below 70% it is critical.

-• Delivery latency spike: P95 latency exceeds 10 seconds for any endpoint over 5 minutes.
+• P95 latency for an endpoint goes over 10 seconds for 5 minutes.
 This catches slow consumers before they start timing out entirely.

-• Retry storm: system-wide retry rate exceeds 25% of total delivery traffic over 10 minutes.
+• System-wide retry rate goes over 25% of total delivery traffic for 10 minutes.
 Something big is failing and your retry backlog is growing.

-• Zero traffic: an endpoint that normally receives 50+ events per hour has received 0 in the last 30 minutes.
-Silent failures are the hardest to catch and often the most damaging.
+• An endpoint that normally takes 50 or more events an hour receives nothing for 30 minutes.
+Silent failures are the hardest to catch and often do the most damage.

 Suppress duplicate alerts for the same endpoint within a 30-minute cooldown.
 Group related alerts: if five endpoints served by the same consumer all degrade simultaneously, that is one incident, not five.
 Route critical alerts to PagerDuty.
 Route warnings to Slack.
 Never page on a warning.